kadoshms/ionic2-autocomplete/README.md

 <ion-auto-complete [dataProvider]="provider" #searchbar></ion-auto-complete>
 ```

-By doing that, we can access the current value anywhere in the page simpprivate @ViewChild('searchbar') searchbar: anyly by calling `this.searchbar.getValue()`
+By doing that, we can access the current value anywhere in the page simpprivate @ViewChild('searchbar') searchbar: any  by calling `this.searchbar.getValue()`
+In addition, you can set the event focus by calling setFocus: `this.searchbar.setFocus()`

 ## Contributing ##